andersonid/openshift-resource-governance/README.md

-# ORU Scanner - OpenShift Resource Usage Scanner
+# ORU Analyzer - OpenShift Resource Usage Analyzer

 A comprehensive tool for analyzing user workloads and resource usage in OpenShift clusters that goes beyond what Metrics Server and VPA offer, providing validations, reports and consolidated recommendations.